imaakanksha/acpa_capstone/README.md

 ## Contact

-For questions or feedback about this project, please reach out to the development team.
+For questions or feedback about this project, please reach out to me.

 ---